 As Pittsburgh evolves, the nonprofit sector adds significantly to the region’s quality of life.
-One in ten local jobs is in this sector now.
+One in ten local jobs is presently in this sector.
 Nonprofits educate, elevate, and nourish the community.
 Their programs help to make the promise of Pittsburgh possible.

 Community success relies on talented nonprofit leaders who are deeply committed to the mission of serving others.
 Often these leaders work for modest pay and in demanding circumstances.
 Budgets are often so tight that the training necessary to stay current in a field or to grow professionally remains out of reach.
 Pittsburgh needs these dedicated leaders.
 We also need them to thrive here.
 How can we keep these talented leaders contributing to Pittsburgh?